Rare protests are spreading across China. Here's what you need to know - Local News 8

 Videos showed Urumqi residents marching to a government building and chanting for the end of lockdown on Friday.
 The following morning, the local government said it would lift the lockdown in stages — but did not provide a clear time frame or address the protests.

-That failed to quell public anger and very quickly, the protests spread beyond Xinjiang, with residents in cities and universities across China also taking to the streets.
+That failed to quell public anger and the protests rapidly spread beyond Xinjiang, with residents in cities and universities across China also taking to the streets.

 Where are the protests happening?